The Key to True Freedom

-When we speak about the sworn enemies of the Jewish people, such as Pharoah, we understand them to be not only an external, physical threat, but an internal, existential threat, as well.
+When we speak about the sworn enemies of the Jewish people, such as Pharaoh, we understand them to be not only an external, physical threat, but an internal, existential threat, as well.

 This negative force that lives inside of us is known in Hebrew as the "yetzer hara," the evil inclination.
-We can think of it as our own inner “Pharoah”.
+We can think of it as our own inner “Pharaoh”.

 We can tell who’s winning when we examine these three areas of expression.

 When our thoughts are depressive, negative or critical, when we’re focused on what we lack, rather than all the blessings we have, the inner adversary scores a victory.When we reach for that second or third piece of cake to satisfy an immediate craving or lose our tempers and hurt someone we care for, it’s clear that our higher selves are not in control.

 The Hebrew word for Egypt is mitzrayim, the root of which is metzar, meaning constriction, narrowness, limitation.
 Spiritually, as Passover approaches, the same energy of freedom that existed at the time of the Exodus is available for us to tap into.
 It’s the ideal time to ask ourselves:

 What am I enslaved to that is holding me back from achieving my potential?